-Now it’s time to get a little more in-depth, so let’s go over some of the key CRM software features that are highlighted in this CRM comparison chart.
+Now that you’ve seen our top choices, it’s time to get a little more in-depth.
+Let’s go over some of the key CRM features that are highlighted in this chart and narrow down your options even further.
 In addition, we’ll discuss the vendors that handle each feature the best:

 Highlighting Key Features and Standout Vendors

 This integral feature allows you to plan, execute and analyze campaigns from beginning to end.
-From a single window, you can create and manage a full-fledged campaign across a variety of platforms, including events, email, social media, mobile and even direct mail.
+From a single window, you can create and manage a full-fledged campaign to interact with your customers across a variety of platforms.
+This includes events, email, social media, mobile and even direct mail.

 Standouts: Infor, Microsoft Dynamics CRM, Salesforce, SAP, Pega and SugarCRM all excel in this department.
 NetSuite is a particular standout, however, with intuitive, integrated marketing automation software.

 Customer targeting allows you to establish marketing strategies that target specific types of customers.
 By tracking key characteristics like spending patterns, product likes/dislikes, geographic location and age, this feature automatically builds a file for each group.
-This makes it that much easier to effectively market to each group, rather than sending generic content.
+This makes it that much easier to effectively market to each customer as an individual, rather than sending generic content.

 Standouts: Nimble, SAP, Sage, Salesforce and NetSuite all offer powerful customer targeting features.
-But since it offers a 360-degree view of every aspect of each customer and prospect, Infor earns our top rating here.
+But since it offers a 360-degree view of every aspect of each customer and prospect, Infor earns our top rating.

 What kind of return are you getting on your marketing investment?
-You can find out both quickly and easily by selecting a CRM software with high marks for its campaign analysis features.
-The best programs are loaded with tools that make it a breeze to gauge the revenue and profit generated from your various campaigns, in addition to the cost of running them.
+You can find out quickly by selecting a CRM software with high marks for its campaign analysis features.
+The best programs are loaded with tools to gauge the revenue and profit generated from your various campaigns, in addition to the cost of running them.

 Standouts: Most of today’s CRM platforms offer useful campaign analysis tools, but Oracle Siebel, Mothernode CRM, Microsoft Dynamics, Infor and NetSuite are particular standouts.
 With real-time results, however, Mothernode is the top pick when it comes to this feature.